OlivP21/9041_OlivierPastore/README.md

 Olivier Pastore Repository for 9041 Final Report

 SRS SST data from AODN, cleaned, processed, and created a spatial timeseries average.
 This timeseries can then be run through HeatWaveR for event identification and graphical presentation.
 Analysis and identification of 2021/2022 MHW in Tasman Sea off NSW and off Tasmania using 30 year dataset (1992-present).
+(Note that the chemicals dataset can be found in Chemicals/Data in this repository.)

 Code scripts: